nadyamilas/MAS-2526/README.md

 ---

 ### 🦏🐍🦗  Rhinos, pythons, grasshoppers and other creatures

+Despite the variety of animal themed softwares, we are still very much an architecture and digital fabrication programme.

 Check out this classic [xkcd comic about Python](https://xkcd.com/353/) for a quick laugh!